thegridelectric/gridworks-pico/README.md

 ### Option 1

-- Run the provided `..._provisioner.py` script on the Pico and answer prompts directly in Thonny's shell
+- Run the provided `provisioner.py` script on the Pico and answer prompts directly in Thonny's shell
-  - Flow meters: `flow_provisioner.py`
-  - Tank modules: `tank_provisioner.py`

 ### Option 2